invisible-college/ietf-braid-draft/wiki-braid.md

 In practice, an OT system satisfying the TP2 property looks a lot like a CRDT; and CRDTs with historical pruning and rebased edits look like OT systems.
 (In future work, we will map both systems to the standard Braid model to show where they are implementing the same algorithms.)

+> We've already done work mapping OT into Braid, we should talk about that

+Thus, the Braid protocol allows any peer to implement a different OT or CRDT algorithm, with a different set of tradeoffs in performance, as long as they agree on a model of how they *resolve* conflicting changes.

-Because existing synchronization algorithms can be expressed in the braid model, it turns out that we can also express their messages within the braid protocol.
+Because existing synchronization *models* can be expressed in the braid model, it turns out that we can also express the network messages of existing *algorithms* within the braid protocol.
 The messages for OT and CRDT systems can be transformed into braid messages, and vice-versa.
 This makes the braid protocol a good candidate for a standard, like HTTP.

 ## The Braid Extension to HTTP